GordoNice/fitsgeo/docs/user_guide.rst

 We need this surface to contain all our surfaces inside.
 Later we will assign cell with it (this can be filled with vacuum or air material).

-All defined parameters of surfaces can be changed later as it shown on the lines **80--115**.
+All defined parameters of surfaces can be changed later as shown in lines **80--115**.
 These lines demonstrate how we can easily define new positions or sizes for our objects relative to other objects.
 This is the advantage of OOP way of geometry creation.

 After that, we can draw all surfaces.
 We can use different approaches for that.
 Next part of code shows how to draw planes: